Many people — perhaps most people online today — don’t know how copyright laws work.

 You can also find great, legal images — with various licenses to use them — via Creative Commons: http://creativecommons.org/image/

-There are many great resources for free, completely legal, royalty-free images.
+Those are just some of many great resources for free, completely legal, royalty-free images.
 (Remember: The images are still copyrighted.
 You’re simply given permission to use the images without paying a fee.)

-Stock.xchng is one of my favorites.
-Just be sure to search with “Restricted OK” set to “NO.” http://www.sxc.hu/
+Stock.xchng was one of my favorites.
+No matter what the name of the site is now, if the option is offered: be sure to search with “Restricted OK” set to “NO.” http://www.sxc.hu/

 Morgue File (not what it sounds like), also called MFile, is another great resource.
 Like Stock.xchng, be sure to check the licensing terms for each image. http://www.morguefile.com/